 We always recommend listening to the experts and sticking to the recommended temperature setting.

 Teach Your Kids

-A focus on prevention will go a long way towards protecting your children from hot water burns.
+A focus on prevention will go a long way toward protecting your children from hot water burns.
 After all, there will be times when you’re away from home on vacation or visiting relatives.
-You can’t be certain that every place you stay with family or friends will have the hot water heater on a safe setting.
+You can’t be certain that every place you stay with family or friends will have a hot water heater in a safe setting.

 - Show them how each faucet works so they understand which direction is for cold water and which is for hot water.

 - For very small children, explain why they should always get an adult to help them find the right water temperature.

 - For older children, show them how to gradually adjust the faucet, checking to ensure the temperature is comfortable before using it.

 If you want extra reassurance that the temperature of the water in your home isn’t going to harm your youngest family members, you can consider installing a mixing valve.

 This device mixes cold water with the outgoing hot water.
 As a result, the hot water coming out of the fixture will never be hot enough to cause a scalding injury.
 These devices provide peace of mind for households with young children.
 Many daycare centers install such devices to protect children from scalding.

 The plumbing professionals at Mr. Rooter can install a mixing valve in your home or assist with any of your hot water tank needs.
 Find your nearest location and give us a call today.